How to Make a Simple Benchtop Router Table (With Table Fence)

 Mark the center of the table.
 Center the router base plate with the table and mark the mounting holes for the screws.

-NOTE: You might need to replace your current router screws with new ones.
-There is a chance the current screws might be too short to go all the way through the table.
+NOTE: Depending on the thickness of your table, you might need to replace your current router screws with new ones.
+There is a chance the current base plate screws might be too short to go all the way through the table.

 How to make a benchtop router table.
 Homemade router table.